labsyspharm/minerva-public-website/docs/overview/index.md

 ## Curated Field of View

 Whole slide tissue images contain massive amounts of information.
-For some audience, a birds-eye perspective of the whole slide can be overwhelming and therefore counter intuitive.
+For some audience, a birds-eye perspective of the whole slide can be overwhelming.
 For each waypoint of the <span style="color: #1DC690;">**Minerva Story**</span>, you have the option of guiding your audience through the image, directing their attention to the salient details of the data.

 ### Initial waypoint

-The first waypoint of a <span style="color: #1DC690;">**Minerva Story**</span> is akin to a first impression.
+The first waypoint of a <span style="color: #1DC690;">**Minerva Story**</span> makes the first impression for your audience.
 You may choose to display an area of the sample that's both recognizable and meaningful for the narrative of the story.

 <div class="basic-grid two-column">